Deafness in the Democratic Republic of the Congo: Employment

 Based on the schools for the deaf and children with other disabilities that exist in the DRC, there are some opportunities for being a teacher and/or interpreter.
 The students at these school receive mainly a basic education and vocational training for employment opportunities related to trade work.
 This could be in order to work for a company or, since employment discrimination is something deaf people often have to face, create their own small business.
 Congolese law does not allow for discrimination against race, gender, language, or social class.
 However, in Congolese law specifically, there is no clear law that prohibits discrimination against disability.
 About 93% of people with disabilities in the DRC are unemployed.

 On the Gallaudet University website, there are 4 listed programs under "Interpreters' Organizations in DR Congo" and 3 under "Professionals' Organizations in DR Congo."
 The websites of these programs, if any, seem to be French-based, however the contact information on the Gallaudet website lists African names.

 The Kadiwaku Family Foundation (KFF) is a non-profit organization, founded in 2018 by John Kadiwaku Ntonta, that promotes the rights of the disadvantaged and disabled people of all ages in Africa, most prominently in the DRC.
 Specifically, they assist in skills of entrepreneurship and provide finances for the people in these communities to create lives for themselves as independent workers.
 As of 2018, the organization activated 7 "training centers" around the country that are still running, offering them grants, networking support, and business opportunities.
-They organized the first conference in Kinshasa, called "Inclusive Entrepreneurship for People with Disabilities," on the International Day for People with Disabilities, and trained about 650 disbaled people to be equipped with the tools to become entrepreneurs, also as of 2018.
+They organized the first conference in Kinshasa, called "Inclusive Entrepreneurship for People with Disabilities," on the International Day for People with Disabilities, and trained about 650 disabled people to be equipped with the tools to become entrepreneurs, also as of 2018.